fahmidur/http-bench-1/README.md

 These tests are not run at the same time, they are run sequentially so that each server has the full run of the test machine.
 Once again, we encourage you to run your own benchmarks.

-Note: I have done a build of the Boost Asio/Beast server with the server's "concurrency hint" set to higher numbers, and the results were approximately the same.

 ## Running The Tests Yourself